-Join Scott Onstott for an in-depth discussion in this video Creating linear dimensions and adjusting their properties, part of Working with Dimensions in AutoCAD.
+Join Scott Onstott for an in-depth discussion in this video Creating linear dimensions and adjusting their properties, part of AutoCAD: Working with Dimensions.

 - Open the Dimensioning01 exercise file.
 It contains a 3D model of a sextant that I designed.
 I've used this model in another course in the library called documenting AutoCAD 3D Models.
 In that course, we generated these two layouts, S1 and S2, that have different views of the model.
 Go to S2, and this is what we will be dimensioning in this course.
 Zoom in on the frame detail up here.